amanverma20/product-catalog/README.md

-# 🛍️ Product Catalog Viewer – Front-End Intern Assignment
+# 🛍️ Product Catalog Viewer

 A fully responsive e-commerce product catalog built using **Next.js**, **Tailwind CSS**, and **ShadCN UI**, integrated with the [FakeStoreAPI.in](https://fakestoreapi.in).
 The project includes infinite scrolling, filtering by category, cart functionality with local storage, and dynamic product detail pages.